-- Did they work light to dark or dark to light?
+Did the author color light to dark or dark to light?

-- Were all strokes the same or did one color receive a specialty treatment?
+Were all strokes the same or did one color receive special treatment?

-- How full or fresh was the marker they used (yes, this makes a gigantic difference!)
+How full were the author’s markers (yes, this makes a gigantic difference!)

 Any one of these factors can drastically alter your final results!

-And yet when your project doesn't turn out like the Pinterest project, you beat yourself up for being inadequate and talentless?
+Yet when your project doesn't turn out like the Pinterest photograph, you beat yourself up for being a no-good talentless hack?

-That's absolutely ridiculous and yet every day, someone tries to color what they saw on Pinterest, they fail and get discouraged.
+That's absolutely ridiculous!
+Yet every day, someone tries to color something they saw on Pinterest and fails.
+They get discouraged.

-Random marker recipes set you up to fail and as the failures add up, they hurt your confidence and damage your spirit.
+Random marker recipes are a bit evil.
+They set you up to fail!
+As the failures add up, they hurt your confidence and damage your spirit.

 I met a woman last week at Hobby Lobby

 She had 3 recipes taped into a notebook.
 She was trying to purchase the markers listed.
-She asked me (I was looking at erasers, not markers) if I knew anything about substituting colors for the markers which Hobby Lobby didn't carry.
+She asked me (I was looking at erasers, not markers) if I knew anything about substitute Copic colors.

-She was prepared to plunk down good money on about 30 markers based on Pinterest recipes and the advice of an eraser-buying stranger.
+She was prepared to plunk down good money on about 30 markers based on Pinterest recipes and the advice of a stranger who was there to buy erasers.

-I helped her but I know she is beating herself up right now... because she needed more than a recipe to reproduce the look of those pins.
+I helped her but I know she is beating herself up at home right now... because she needed more than a recipe list to reproduce the look of those pins.

 A lot of crafters are obsessed with supplies.

-Now don't get me wrong, you talk to any artist and they'll tell you about how they have way too many #6 brushes or maybe they have three tubes of every paint Old Holland ever produced.
+Now don't get me wrong, you talk to any artist and they'll tell you about how they have way too many #6 brushes or maybe they have three tubes of every paint Golden ever produced.